olivyu/randomWords/README.md

-Creation a Linked List class - Spring 2014
+Linked List - Spring 2014

+This assignment is to create a linked list class on Java.

 This program will generate and manage random words.
 When the program first begins, ask the user how many words he wants to see.
 The number he chooses will be between 15 and 240.
 Then your program will generate that many 5-character “words” randomly – lowercase only.
 The random words will be stored in a linked list – alphabetically.
 Then the words will be displayed on the screen lined up nicely – 12 columns, and as many rows as needed.